1. OVERVIEW OF

 Operator Overloading:

-The general form of an operator function is
+The general form of an operator

 Returntype classname::operator op(arg-list)